visionarylab/music-menubar/README.md

 ### Usage

 Off the bat, this will come preloaded with three playlists and one stream.
-All of the preloaded configs are Lofi, so if that's not your thing you can just delete them.
-To create new playlists, all that is required is pasting an appropriate link and assigning the item a name.
+All of the preloaded items are Lofi, so if that's not your thing you can just delete them.
+To link new items, all that is required is pasting an appropriate link and assigning a name.

-In the event that the parsing fails, you'll need to grab the ID from the url manually.
+In the event that the URL parsing fails, you'll need to grab the ID from the URL manually.
+For playlists, this is the value that comes immediately after `?list=`, and for videos / streams this is the value that comes immediately after `?v=`.

 For example, let's say you wanted to add the following playlist:

 `https://www.youtube.com/playlist?list=PLm5pKYShxnXB1g2LixFdKxjAvl3P2O4Hm`

 The ID to extract here is: `PLm5pKYShxnXB1g2LixFdKxjAvl3P2O4Hm`

-The same goes for streams / videos, lets say you love this video:
+Now, lets say you love this video:

 `https://www.youtube.com/watch?v=rCFmLjGq3Jg`